examachine/promptspace/README.md

 # promptspace
-A volume rendering tool in C++ that implements the shear-warp factorization algorithm
+A fast volume rendering tool written in C++ that implements the shear-warp factorization algorithm.

+The package also contains a GLADE GUI.